UNSW-CEEM/nempy/README.md

 No stable version released yet.

 ## Install
-Not added to pypi yet, you need to download the source to use.
+Not added to pypi yet, you need to download the source code from the GitHub repo to use.
+To install the required dependencies use `pip install -r requirements.txt` .

 ## Documentation
 Find it on [readthedocs](https://nempy.readthedocs.io/en/latest/)